pybricks/pybricks-api/doc/api/signaltypes.rst

 Electrical currents are expressed in milliampere (mA).

-For example, you can check the current supplied by the :meth:`battery
+For example, you can check the current supplied by the battery.
-<.builtins.Battery.current>`.